VBAndCs/VB-Flag-auto-generator/README.md

     AreAnySet
     AreAnyUnset

-This is a sample of an auto-ganerated Flag:
+And this is a sample of an auto-generated Flag:
 ```VB.NET

 Class MyFlag